YJJfish/Multi-Cali-Anything/README.md

 ### Dataset

 Download the [multiface dataset](https://github.com/facebookresearch/multiface) (or its mini-dataset).
-If your download path is outside of this repository, you may wish to add an additional mounting point to the container.

 ### Data Preprocessing